nextbreakpoint/infrastructure-as-code/README.md

 The image contain all the tools you need to manage the infrastructure, including AWS CLI, Terraform, Packer, and others.

-## Configure S3 bucket
+## Configure S3 buckets

-A S3 bucket is required for storing secrets and certificates used to provision the machines.
-The bucket is also used as backend for storing Terraform's remote state.
-Since the bucket contains secrets, the access must be restricted.
-Consider enabling KMS encryption to increase security.
+Two S3 buckets are required for creating the infrstructure.

+The first bucker is required for storing secrets and certificates.

+The second bucket is required for storing Terraform's remote state.

+Since the buckets contains sensible data, the access must be restricted.

+    Consider enabling KMS encryption on the bucket to increase security

+Create a S3 bucket for secrets with the command:

+    ./docker_run.sh make_bucket your_secrets_bucket_name

-Create a S3 bucket with the command:
+Create a S3 bucket for Terraform with the command:

-    ./docker_run.sh make_bucket your_bucket_name eu-west-1
+    ./docker_run.sh make_bucket your_terraform_bucket_name

-Please note that the bucket name must be globally unique.
+Please note that the bucket names must be globally unique.

-Once the bucket has been created, execute the command:
+Once the Terraform bucket has been created, execute the command:

-    ./docker_run.sh configure_terraform your_bucket_name eu-west-1
+    ./docker_run.sh configure_terraform your_terraform_bucket_name

 The script will set the bucket name and region in all remote_state.tf files.